Where to Eat in Richmond, Indiana

 Firehouse BBQ & Blues

 You’ll find the best BBQ in Wayne County at Firehouse BBQ & Blues, located in Richmond’s Historic Depot District.
 It’s a story that started with two firefighters who purchased the very first firehouse in Richmond (built in the 1880s).
 Over the course of two years, they renovated the old firehouse into the Firehouse BBQ & Blues restaurant.
 Inside you’ll find most of the original structure intact, a firehouse pole, wood flooring, and an exposed brick interior.
-Firehouse memorabilia and murals line the walls, as well a historical blues items and photos.
+Firehouse memorabilia and murals line the walls, as well as historical blues items and photos.
 The dining room used to be the same room that served as a stable for the horses that pulled in the fire “trucks” before modern-day trucks existed.

 Now, let’s talk about the bbq – it’s hickory smoked and perfectly tender.
-Who doesn’t love a good barbeque?
+Who doesn’t love a good barbecue?
 I highly recommend Tom’s Mojo (named after the owner, Tom) and the BBQ Nachos.
 Tom’s Mojo is like a grilled cheese filled with pulled pork AND mac ‘n cheese and the nachos are piled high with pulled pork, beans, cheese, and bbq.
 Additionally, choose from one of their sweet, mild, or spicy barbeque sauces that are conveniently located on every table.
 You’ll leave with a full belly!

 Ullery’s Homemade Ice Cream